Hyoban

 }

-- Use tailwindcss-icons and Lucide to import icons to represent the current theme status (Fixes 1-1).
+1. Use tailwindcss-icons and Lucide to introduce icons representing the current theme state (Fixes 1-1).

 function AppearanceSwitch() {